hail-is/hail/docs/commands/importvcf.md

 ```

  - Hail makes certain assumptions about the genotype fields, see [Representation](#Representation).
 On import, Hail filters (sets to no-call) any genotype that violates these assumptions.
 Hail interpets the format fields: GT, AD, OD, DP, GQ, PL; all others are silently dropped.
- - imporvcf does not preform deduplication - if the provided VCF(s) contain multiple records with the same chrom, pos, ref, alt, all these records will be imported and will not be collapsed into a single variant.
+ - imporvcf does not perform deduplication - if the provided VCF(s) contain multiple records with the same chrom, pos, ref, alt, all these records will be imported and will not be collapsed into a single variant.
 </div>